-Each In order to support households during conversion to natural gas, each community will be assigned a bilingual Outreach outreach advisor who will be a single point of contact to address any issues and or concerns, answer questions/eoncerns and assist with program enrollment.
-The advisor will coordinate the onboarding of new customers, including all program enrollment confirm customers are comfortable and trained on appliance safety, trained on use of new technologies such as Smart Thermostats and enrolled in all eligible assistance programs for which the customer is eligible and qualified.
-This would include other utility rate discount programs like CARE or Family Electric Rate Assistance (FERA), Non-utility state and federal programs for home improvements loans or grants, such as Residential Energy Efficiency Loan (REEL), United States Department of Agriculture (USDA) or Low-Income Home Energy Assistance Program (LIHEAP), as well as non-utility state and federal assistance programs like CalFresh, Medicaid, and Social Security.
+EachIn order to support households during conversion to natural gas, each community will be assigned a bilingual Outreach advisor who will be a single point of contact single point of contact will be assigned to address issues and answer questions/concerns.
+The advisor will coordinate the onboarding of new customers, confirm customers are comfortable and trained on appliance safety, trained on use of new technologies such as Smart Thermostats and enrolled in all eligible assistance programs including all program enrollment for which the customer is eligible and qualified.
+This would include other utility rate discount programs like CARE or Family Electric Rate Assistance (FERA), Non-utility state and federal programs for home improvements loans or grants, such as Residential Energy Efficiency Loan (REEL), United States Department of Agriculture (USDA) or Low Income Home Energy Assistance Program (LIHEAP), as well as non-utility state and federal assistance programs like CalFresh, Medicaid, and Social Security.